dfinity/motoko/Building.md

 * You can `git push` now

 Make a PR off of that branch and merge it using a _normal merge_ (not squash merge) once CI passes.
+It will eventually be imported into this repo by a scheduled `niv-updater-action`.

 ## Profile the compiler